docs

 pending → denied

-pending → expired (after 24 hours)
+pending → expired (after the configured expiry window)

 Duplicate blocked calls with the same arguments reuse the same pending request.